Information on Treatment Costs

-Administrative and financial matters are managed by the University Hospital’s International Office.
-The staff at the International Office always endeavors to ensure that all the necessary steps in the procedure are handled smoothly and promptly.
-If you have any questions about the cost estimate and the bill, please contact the International Office.
+Administrative and financial matters are generally carried out via the International Office at Heidelberg University Hospital.
+Employees of the International Office are committed to handling all necessary steps in a proper and timely manner.
+If you have questions about the cost estimate and/or billing, please contact the International Office.

 EU Social Security Agreement